 The brightness and photostability of Chromeo 642 conjugated secondary antibodies make them excellent tools for widefield and confocal microscopy.
 Because of their low background in immunofluorescence experiments, Chromeo 642 antibody conjugates are ideal partners for use with other dyes in multi-color labeling experiments.
 As shown in Figure 4, a Chromeo 642 antibody conjugate is used together with a Chromeo 488 antibody conjugate and DAPI to visualize the induction of Histone H2AX phosphorylation upon treatment with etoposide.

-Figure 4: Multi-color staining of Phospho H2AX and tubulin using Chromeo 642 and Chromeo 488 secondary antibodies in untreated and etoposide-treated HeLa cells.
+Figure 4: Multi-color staining of Phospho H2AX and tubulin using Chromeo 642 and Chromeo 488 antibodies in untreated and ETO-treated HeLa cells.

 The following selected publications cite the use of and/or provide additional information about Chromeo 642:

 - “Set of fluorochromophores in the wavelength range from 450 to 700 nm and suitable for labeling proteins and amino-modified DNA” by Wetzel et al (2003) Journal of Chromatography B 793:83-92.